-Before we get to the list of the best baby sleep books, there’s something very important I want to share with you.
+Before we get to the list of BellyBelly’s favorite, best baby sleep books, there’s something very important I want to share with you.

 Because finding a great baby sleep book can be a minefield.

-Just like you don’t need a licence to become a parent, you don’t need a licence to write a book either.
+Just like you don’t need a license to become a parent, you don’t need a license to write a book either.

 As you probably well know, new parents don’t get much time to relax, let alone read a pile of books!

-So it’s very important to seek out the most valuable baby sleep books, so you can use your time wisely.
+So it’s very important to seek out the most reliable and effective baby sleep books, so you can use your precious spare time wisely.

-As my first baby got older, I reached the point where I felt like a failure.
+As my first baby grew into a toddler, I reached the point where I felt like a failure.

-The reason I felt like a failure is because she kept waking, and didn’t sleep through like society’s desired ideal.
+The reason I felt like a failure is because she still kept waking through the night, and didn’t sleep through like society’s desired ideal.